StellarKit/stellarkit-federation/README.md

 Creates a folder 'stellar' in your home folder.
 Everything is stored there, delete it to reset.

 ### SSL NOTE:
-Start it up once and stop it, for SSL to work you need to copy a folder named 'tsl' inside ~/stellar/federation with your server.crt and server.key
+Start it up once and stop it, for SSL to work you need to copy a folder named 'tls' inside ~/stellar/federation with your server.crt and server.key

 ### Adding Accounts: